nunoatgithub/shm-rpc-bridge/benchmark/vs_grpc/README.md

 1. Clean up any leftover resources (shared memory, Unix sockets)
 2. Test each message size with 100,000 iterations
 3. Run warmup iterations before each test
+4. Test all three transport methods for each message size
-4. Display detailed performance metrics
+5. Display detailed performance metrics
-5. Clean up all resources when complete
+6. Clean up all resources when complete

+## What It Tests

 ### SHM-RPC Bridge
 - Transport: Shared memory with POSIX semaphores